New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the eighth largest dairy producer globally.

 Production per kg/ liveweight continues to climb; modern New Zealand cows produce 50 kg milk solids more per year than the cows of a decade ago, despite being about the same size.
 High genetic merit cows are more profitable for farmers.

 High genetic merit animals partition more of the feed eaten into milk solids, and less into waste.
 This means more nitrogen is being converted into protein in cow’s milk rather than being excreted as urine or faeces.
-LIC has launched a HoofprintTM Index helping farmers to identify the most environmentally efficient cows.
-LIC International has taken the HoofprintTM Index to its overseas farmers also.
+LIC’s HoofprintTM Index enables dairy farmers to select bulls based on their predicted ability to generate offspring with a lower environmental impact.

 It’s not hard work all year in seasonal calving systems.
 After the spring rush, cows settle down to a daily rhythm of grazing and milking.
 At the end of the lactation the cows and farmers get to take a well-earned rest over the winter.